Notes on Training NanoChat

 targets = targets_cpu.view(B, T).to(device=device, non_blocking=use_cuda_optimizations)

-state_dict = {"pq_idx": pq_idx, "rg_idx": rg_idx} # in case we wish to approximately resume training
+state_dict = {"pq_idx": pq_idx, "rg_idx": rg_idx} # for approximately resume training

 yield inputs, targets, state_dict